oxy-compsci/tech-in-the-news/README.md

   and there is certainly more incentive for Sony to purchase a multi-platform game studio.
   Nevertheless, it could also be in response to other huge acquisitions by Microsoft, including that of Zenimax Media Inc., the parent company of Bethesda.

-* [Adding AI to Museum exhibits increases learning, keeps kids engaged longer]https://www.proquest.com/docview/2648633087?accountid=12935()

-  Researchers have found a more effective way to support learning and increase engagement at science-focused museum exhibits through the aid of artificial intelligence, to create interactive, hands-on exhibits.
-These exhibits include an intelligent, virtual assistant to interact with visitors.
-  When the researchers compared their intelligent exhibit to a traditional one, they found that the intelligent exhibit increased learning and the time spent at the exhibit.
-This could mean that there are greater implications for AI in other areas of education and pedagogy.
-AI could for example be used to provide the most appropriate recommendations and personalized solutions for a learner's specific needs and learning styles, to achieve precise teaching.